Best medical apps

 There’s an app for that — a lot of them

 Medical apps are ideal for an on-the-go healthcare worker.
 By using the right medical apps, you can help your patients from your smartphone.

-HIPAA-Compliant Mobile App for Healthcare Services
+HIPAA-friendly Mobile App for Healthcare Services

-Manage appointments, health records, consent forms, intake forms, and more with the JotForm Health app.
-No need for paper forms — use JotForm to speed up your workflow and securely collect medical data on any device!
+Manage appointments, health records, consent forms, intake forms, and more with the Jotform Health app.
+No need for paper forms — use Jotform to speed up your workflow and securely collect medical data on any device!

 Thank you for helping improve the Jotform Blog. 🎉